GillesPelegrin/express-tasks/README.md

 Then we did a great job of decoupling the technology witht the domain.
 ```
 - [x] implement a basic version of it
-- [ ] find out how to make all repositories consistent and the best practice -> Implement Repository pattern
+- [x] find out how to make all repositories consistent and the best practice -> Implement Repository pattern
-- [ ] Should the ModelSchema be in the domain ? - find answer
+- [x] Should the ModelSchema be in the domain ? - find answer - no it should not

 ### Transactions